 It may be that you instinctively feel you need to do more to grab the customer’s attention and remain competitive, while also projecting a vibrant and reassuring image to your current portfolio.

 Of course, there is the cost.
 It is a job best handled by a creative agency with a proven track record of creating designer logos so it would be fair to ask, can you afford the next step?

 However the real question you should be asking is, can you afford not to?

 There are many issues to consider when evaluating your brand and whether a refresh is needed.
 So here’s some thoughts on what the warning signs may be.

 A strong brand helps you cut through the noise of a crowded marketplace.
 Whether it be for your professionalism, your creativity or quality products, strong brand communication will convey your USP (unique selling point), giving potential customers a reason to choose you, and current customers reassurance that they have chosen the best.
 Are you a standout in the crowd?

 2. The market has grown but your market share hasn’t

 If your sector is surging ahead but your bottom line isn’t, warning bells may be ringing in your ears.
-A strong brand and constant promotion are powerful tools defending your corner from the competition.
+A strong brand strategy and consistent promotion are powerful tools defending your corner from the competition.
 Is your business continuing to grow?

 3. Marketing is falling flat

-Similarly, if you are spending on marketing materials and promotion – from brochures to Google ads, advertising to PR – and it isn’t converting into sales, it may be your brand that is failing to hit the mark.
+Similarly, if you are spending on marketing materials and promotion – from brochures to Google Ads, advertising to PR – and it isn’t converting into sales, it may be your brand relevance that is failing to hit the mark.
 Are you happy with your marketing ROI?